 When to see a doctor

 It's not clear what causes primary sclerosing cholangitis.
-It's believed that the condition may be caused by an immune system reaction to an infection or toxin in people with a predisposition to develop the disease.
+An immune system reaction to an infection or toxin may trigger the disease in people who are genetically predisposed to it.

 Factors that may increase the risk of primary sclerosing cholangitis include: